AlessandroChecco/pandas-tutorial/README.md

 (you can install [miniconda](http://conda.pydata.org/miniconda.html) or install the (very large) Anaconda software distribution, found at http://continuum.io/downloads).

-Once this is installed, the following command will install all required packages in your Python environment (optional):
+Once this is installed, the following command will install all required packages in your Python environment:
 ```
 conda install pandas jupyter seaborn
 ```